|

 The church held its Centennial celebration in 1932.
 At that time, Miss Janie Clark, a Sunday School teacher and church organist for many years, presented the Church with 240 individual sterling silver communion cups.
 A hand etched engraving of the original church building decorates each tiny cup.
 Many years earlier a little boy in her Sunday School class, Maxine Floyd, was stricken with a fatal malady.
 He gave his small savings to her with the request that "it go to God."
 She invested the fund, and through the years added to it until the fund was sufficient to buy the cups.

 In 2007 the congregation embarked on a capital campaign to make all its buildings more energy efficient, correct underground water intrusion problems, and renovate the interior of the sanctuary.
 Phases I and II of the "Light from Light" campaign involved extensive underground drainage projects and the installation of the city's second-largest solar voltaic electric generation plant.
-Phase III, completed in the fall of 2011, involved the completion of the Taylor and Boody organ and replacement of inefficient lighting and HVAC systems in the sanctuary.
+Phase III, completed in the fall of 2010, involved the completion of the Taylor & Boody organ and replacement of inefficient lighting and HVAC systems in the sanctuary.

 The Westminster Building was constructed during World War II.
 The